-Retirement Community in India: An Idea Whose Time Has Come
+Retirement Communities in India: An Idea Whose Time Has Come

 Finding it difficult to handle cooking, cleaning and finding domestic help as you get older?
 Looking for activities and socialization opportunities with people your age?
 Consider moving to a senior living home or retirement community instead.
 Here’s why they are increasingly becoming popular.

 About a year ago, Madhu and Surojit Roy, advertising professionals from Gurgaon, packed up their home and moved to a retirement community near the hills in South India.
 “It is one of the best decisions I have made,” says Madhu.